pablicio/mirabel-rabbitmq/README.md

 ![WhatsApp Image 2023-04-03 at 15 09 14](https://user-images.githubusercontent.com/19760320/229592412-a12e1408-6edc-458f-bff3-5935400cb921.jpeg)

 # mirabel-rabbitmq
-## Library to facilitate the use of rabbitmq within php based on the php-amqplib library, bringing an abstraction of its use to make it simpler.
+## Library to facilitate the use of rabbitmq within Laravel based on the php-amqplib library, bringing an abstraction of its use to make it simpler.

 ##
 # Installing